Do you need help getting a WiFi signal in your yard?

 In general, there are two types: radio frequency interference and environmental

-Radio Frequency (RF) interference can come from other WiFi devices, including cordless
+Radio Frequency (RF) interference can come from other WiFi devices

 phones, Bluetooth devices, microwaves, and even your neighbor's WiFi network.
 If you